 Please read the following sections carefully, as they contain important information on eligibility and the application process.

-EJN is looking to capture the importance of these losses by commissioning a series of stories that investigate new threats to species diversity around the world, as well as innovative, potentially-scalable conservation solutions—led by governments, corporations or communities—to protect the Earth’s remaining biodiversity and mitigate the impacts of what has already been lost.
+EJN is looking to highlight the gravity of the biodiversity crisis by commissioning a series of stories that investigate new threats to species diversity around the world, as well as explore innovative, potentially scalable conservation solutions—led by governments, corporations or communities—to protect the Earth’s remaining biodiversity and mitigate the impacts of what has already been lost.

-As we are looking to bring global awareness to new threats or solutions, proposals that focus on topics or stories that have not been widely covered are preferred.
+As we are looking to raise global awareness about new threats or solutions, proposals that focus on topics or stories that have not been widely covered are preferred.
 Issues that have already received a lot of media coverage or don't provide unique angles are less likely to be selected.

 For the purposes of this grant call, we are only accepting applications for stories focused on the countries listed here, though journalists from any country can apply.
 We will also consider applications for stories about Russia, or by Russian journalists.

 Applications are open to journalists (online, print, television, radio) and other expert media practitioners with experience in investigative reporting and covering environmental issues.
-We encourage applications from freelancers and staff from all types of media organisations - international, national, local and community-based.
+We encourage applications from freelancers and staff from all types of media organizations—international, national, local and community-based.

 We are seeking to support both early-career and senior journalists with many years of reporting experience.
 We'll accept both individual and group applications, but for the latter we ask that the application is made in the name of one lead applicant who will receive the grant on the group's behalf, if awarded.